-To strengthen our academic program, this year, we have begun the implementation of a competency-based learning model that embeds the skills and knowledge our students need in order to succeed in higher education and careers in order to lead economically viable lives.
+As we continue to strengthen our academic program, competency-based learning model has been implemented in all three schools; competencies embed the skills and knowledge our students need in order to succeed in higher education and careers in order to lead economically viable lives.
 Our entire staff team has worked diligently to align Quality Performance Assessments to these competencies, and we have begun to see the impact.
 Phoenix students are demonstrating competencies and engaging in new and relevant ways.

 While Phoenix's rigorous academics partnered with wraparound socio-emotional supports for every single student proves high school graduation is possible, the organization's college completion rate currently rests at 14%.
 While this is comparable to the 16% college graduation rate for low-income students nationally and is a step in the right direction for alternative schools serving off-track youth, it pales in comparison to the 60% of high-income students who complete their degrees1.
-We were therefore excited to launch our College and Career Pathways initiative aimed at providing access to college degrees for Massachusetts most at-risk youth.
+In an effort to examine our program, we partnered with Bellwether Education Partners to develop a strategic plan; part of the strategic plan outlined a new approach to post-secondary planning and success.
+The strategic plan design was finished in the fall of 2019 and we are excited to have launched our College and Career Pathways initiative aimed at providing access to college degrees for Massachusetts most at-risk youth.

 Through Phoenix's College and Career Pathways initiative, we are actively working to establish high-quality, strategic, and ever-increasing dual enrollment programs embedded in Phoenix schools that enable older, under-credited students to earn college course credits towards degree completion.
 We have expanded our dual enrollment programming through a deepened partnership with Northern Essex Community College and Bunker Hill Community College.
+In 2019-2020, Phoenix Chelsea students completed 75 hours of dual enrollment classes at Bunker Hill Community College and 12 students from Phoenix Lawrence participated in a college readiness seminar in partnership with Northern Essex Community College.